Moldova tightens security after explosions heard close to Russia-backed Transnistria

 Fears are growing in Moldova that the country could be the next target for Russia, and Sandu announced that the interior ministry will intensify its patrol efforts to guard against "provocations".

 Residents of the Russia-backed separatist republic of Transnistria in eastern Moldova and towns in territory controlled by Chisinau reported hearing explosions earlier today.
 Social media was flooded with reports of loud blasts, which were initially thought to have been an attack from within Transnistria, where Russia has around 1,500 troops, on Ukraine.
-A video described as a rocket attack from Transnistria has been circulating on Twitter.
+A video described as a rocket attack from Transnistria has been circulating on Twitter, but its authenticity has not been confirmed.

 The Moldovan Ministry of Defence later issued a statement saying that no attacks had been launched from the rebel region.